LeoLi225/LDY/docs/Leo.md

 >[More commands](https://www.streamscheme.com/discord-commands/)

 ### **2-2.
 Discord Bot Command Input**
-##### By using MEE6's shortcut commands,, we can search for videos on youtube, search for words in Urban dictionary, search for manga on Kitsu.io and so on.
+##### By using MEE6's shortcut commands, we can search for videos on youtube, search for words in Urban dictionary, search for manga on Kitsu.io and so on.
 ![test123](https://user-images.githubusercontent.com/90579221/161702869-5fac4d8f-8540-4f83-95e6-44f01e96e1c7.png)